 Recent research shows that some 50% of contact centers measure Net Promoter Score (NPS), but only 30% look to it to better manage current performance or drive performance improvement.

-I get why: the conventional contact center metrics overwhelmingly provide the north star of efficiency, and the vocabulary of success evolves around AHT, CSAT and FCR.
+I get why: the conventional contact center metrics overwhelmingly provide the north star of efficiency, and the vocabulary of success revolves around AHT, CSAT and FCR.
 I also get that NPS is seen as a measurement of emotive customer perception not a rational customer service level.
 It’s one for the board, not for the people that impact CX on a daily basis.

 But when you stop and think about it, is the view of NPS as just a bell weather of customer behavior and not the means to drive performance improvement a touch myopic?
 And if it could impact people’s day-to-day operations couldn’t NPS drive more customer satisfaction and value?